sambooaws/ALL-TOOLS-INSTALLATIONS/jfrog-artifactory/Setup_Artifactory.md

 JFrog Artifactory is a universal DevOps solution providing end-to-end automation and management of binaries and artifacts through the application delivery process that improves productivity across your development ecosystem.
 It enables freedom of choice supporting 25+ software build packages, all major CI/CD platforms, and DevOps tools you already use.

 ## Pre-requisites:
+if you want to use pro version go to jfrog site and register,,select T2 MEDUIM instance

+if you want OSS open source follow this document:::::----
 1. An AWS T2.small EC2 instance (Linux)
 1. Open port 8081 and 8082 in the security group